samdfernandes/samdfernandes.github.io/README.md

 ## CityLife
 CityLife is a web application that makes use of the [Teleport API](https://developers.teleport.org/api/) to display information on measured data for mig metropolitan areas world-wide.

-My approach for this project was to use the data available on the API to gather scores on quality of life in the cities searched by the user.

 My goals with the building of the site were:
 1. a user would type in a city name and press search
 2. it should show information on the city